Home » Living with Student Loans » How a Pregnancy and Kids Impact Student Loan Payments

 Thus, as soon as a pregnancy occurs, it is often a good idea to request a lower monthly payment on your IBR, PAYE, or REPAYE plan.

-Borrowers on the Income-Driven Repayment (IDR) plan and the Pay As You Earn (PAYE) plan have the option of filing their taxes separately to exclude their spouse’s income from monthly payment calculations.
-As your family gets larger, the benefit of filing separately may also increase.
+Married borrowers enrolled in the Income-Driven Repayment (IDR) or Pay As You Earn (PAYE) plan have the option to exclude their spouse’s income from monthly payment calculations if they file their taxes separately.
+As your family grows, the benefit to filing separately may also increase.
 This rule also applies to couples who both have student loans.

 Parents will need to weigh the benefits of lower monthly payments against the potentially higher tax bill from filing separately.
-This math makes tax season a bit more complicated, but it is worth exploring as the potential savings are significant.
+This math makes tax season more complicated, but it is worth exploring as potential savings can be significant.

 Private Loan Planning for Borrowers with a Kid on the Way

-However, there are a couple of potential opportunities to make life with student loans a little easier.
+However, there are a couple of strategies that could potentially make life with private student loans slightly more manageable.

 Getting Help from Lenders During Paternity Leave

-Your lender is highly unlikely to have a forbearance or deferment option for paternity leave.
+It’s extremely rare for lenders to provide a specific forbearance or deferment option for paternity leave.

-However, many private loans do offer a hardship deferment or forbearance.
-If you are on an unpaid or reduced pay paternity leave, you may qualify for a break in payments.
+However, many private loans do offer hardship deferment or forbearance.
+If you are on an unpaid or reduced pay paternity leave, you may be eligible for a temporary break in payments.

 Keep in mind that interest will continue to accrue during any payment pause.
 Thus, borrowers should only explore this option if a temporary break from payments is the only help they need.